Italian food is well known around the world, but there are still so many myths about it. I want to list some of the most common ones in this post.

 4. Do pasta shapes really matter?

 I could see a big astonishment on people’s faces, including my husband’s, when I told them how ‘important’ it is not to combine the ‘wrong’ pasta shape with the ‘wrong’ sauce! :)) Didn’t I already mention how picky we can be about food? ;) Although all shapes consist of the main ingredients and they do taste the same (ok, sort of), it really does make a big difference!
 For instance you don’t wanna eat spaghetti with beans, or the tiny little shaped ones (e.g. risoni) with a tomato sauce.
 So, why not?
-Well, it just doesn’t match! :)
+Well, it just doesn’t match! :) And, on top of that, certain pasta shapes do make a difference.
+For instance, striped pasta like rigatoni goes very well with rich (tomato) sauces.
+Thanks to its stripes the sauce is more likely to stick to the pasta.

 5. Is pasta a starter, a main or a side dish?